Key Generation for Internet of Things: A Contemporary Survey: Key Generation Systems for IoT Devices

 \subsection{Miscellaneous Hardware}

 Advances in microelectronics, embedded system and wireless technology, have led to a rapid development of new types of miniature sensors in IoT devices which in turn create many new opportunities for context-based IoT device pairing.
 In this subsection, we survey recent related work using new hardware.
+It should be noted that due to the diversity of miscellaneous hardware, we categorise these works based on the signal they used to pair devices.